HanMeng2004/HanMeng2004.github.io/_pages/about.md

 # News

-- Jan 2025: Served as an external reviewer for CHI LBW 2025.
+- Jan 2025: Served as an external reviewer for CHI LBW 2025 and received Special Recognition for Outstanding Reviews.
 - Jan 2025: Two papers, one on [deconstructing mental health stigma](https://www.arxiv.org/abs/2502.06075), and one on [AI harms](https://arxiv.org/abs/2410.20130), have been accepted for CHI25.
 - Dec 2024: A paper on [AI-assisted qualitative analysis](https://arxiv.org/abs/2405.05758) has been accepted for LAK25 [workshop](https://sites.google.com/view/lak-25-workshop-llms-for-qual/home).
 - Dec 2024: Selected for the CHI25 In-person Doctoral Consortium 🎓.